urql-graphql/urql/.changeset/loud-doors-think.md

 ---
 '@urql/core': patch
+'@urql/exchange-graphcache': patch
 ---

-Make the extension of the main export unknown, this way a resolver will pick one from itself"
+Make the extension of the main export unknown, which fixes a Webpack issue where the resolver won't pick `module` fields in `package.json` files once it's importing from another `.mjs` file.